-The neon lights light up some of the most expensive advertising billboards in the world.
+The neon lights up some of the most expensive advertising billboards in the world.

-Now there are superhero and sesame street creatures all over the place wanting to take photos with your kids.
-This is all super fun, but each one of them demands a payback and in less than five minutes you can be out over 20 bucks and you barely made it three steps.
+Now there are superheroes and Sesame Street creatures all over the place wanting to take photos with your kids.
+This is all super fun, but each one of them demands a payback and in less than five minutes you can be out over 20 bucks, and you barely made it three steps.

 My advice, get as many of them together as you can, and $1 per character is enough.

 Warning – they will go after you demanding more money, totally ruining the moment for you, but you stand your ground and your kids don’t have to see how mommy and daddy fight with their favorite comic book hero or other furry creature.

 Check out these Best Hotels for Experiencing New York Time’s Square for more of beautiful sights and sounds in Times Square.

 Related Read: Thing To Do In New York

 Times Square is a major commercial intersection and a neighborhood in Midtown Manhattan, New York City, at the junction of Broadway (now converted into a pedestrian plaza) and Seventh Avenue